Skip to content

 Let's examine some of these patient experience measures and why they matter so much.

 To calculate CES, simply ask patients, "How easy was it to get your issue resolved today?" on a scale of 1 (very difficult) to 5 (very easy).
-Pay close attention to the "difficult" responses and look for patterns in the types of issues, staff interactions, or processes that are driving up effort.
-Even small tweaks like simplifying your IVR menu, offering callback options, or empowering agents to resolve more issues on first contact can significantly improve patient satisfaction.
+Address "difficult" responses and identify effort-increasing patterns.

 Never stop refining your patient satisfaction efforts